HelenGlover/Digital-Garden/_notes/independent-research.md

 </div>

-A librarian graciously reached out to chat despite my bumbling request, and while she said she didn’t have specific advice, as I had also shared with her some research questions I was interested in exploring at the time, she noted it seemed very relevant and applicable.
+A librarian graciously reached out to chat despite my terrible, bumbling request, and while she said she didn’t have specific advice, as I had also shared with her some research questions I was interested in exploring at the time, she noted it seemed very relevant and applicable.
 That conversation didn’t give me a roadmap, but it did give me something more important: permission to take the question seriously.

 Around the same time, I read Candice Kelly’s [What is an Independent Researcher](https://medium.com/@phmeproject/what-is-an-independent-researcher-7696f779d5b0) and Andy Matuschak’s [Reflections on 2020 as an independent researcher](https://andymatuschak.org/2020/).
 It made me wonder: what if meaningful research didn’t require formal institutional affiliation at all?